I've read the information on graduate study and have questions. Can I call an advisor?

 Will there be a campus orientation?

 Yes.
-Before the start of the Fall term, the Dean of Graduate Studies office schedules a general orientation for all SFU graduate students.
+Before the start of the Fall term, the Graduate and Postdoctoral Studies office schedules a general orientation for all SFU graduate students.
 As well, the Faculty of Education, Graduate Programs orientation is usually scheduled the Saturday following the start of the Fall term.
 Also, in July, the Education Graduate Student Orientation Handbook will be available online.
 This publication outlines the administrative structure of the program and provides information on specific logistics such as parking, computer access, housing, registration, etc.

-Students admitted to a Community M.Ed. or EdD program will be notified of the orientation date for their program.
+Students admitted to a Community MEd or EdD program will be notified of the orientation date for their program.
 Typically, orientation is held during the first month of the term.